n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 as when an isolated codepoint is shown in example text.

 > Note: Foreign loanwords, when written in the Myanmar script, may
 > not adhere to the syllable-formation rules described above.
-In
-> particular, it is not uncommon to encounter foreign loanwords that
-> contain a word-final suffix of consonants.
->
-> Nevertheless, such word-final suffixes will be correctly matched by
-> the regular expressions listed below.
-These loanwords are pronounced
-> different, which raises issues for potential readers, but the
-> character sequences do not affect the shaping process.

 Syllables should be identified by examining the run and matching